TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 14/1 Chronicles 14.16.md

 ---

-And David did as God commanded him: and they smote the host of the Philistines from Gibeon even to Gezer.
+David did as God commanded him: and they struck the army of the Philistines from Gibeon even to Gezer.